hariduspilv/haridusportaal/drupal/web/modules/contrib/google_map_field/README.md

 -   Did you configured the “marker” options in the content map field?

--   Did you upgraded from a previous release?
+-   Did you upgrade from a previous release?
 If so check the release notes for upgrade steps.

 -   Do you have any Javascript errors on the page you have the map?